Chronology

 February 1987

-At Gemini where he begins work on Imperfect prints where edges extend over the conventional print border.
-The prints are published the following year.
+Begins work at Gemini on Imperfect prints in which edges extend over the conventional print border.
+The prints are published the following year, each in an edition of 45.

 February 2–March 5, 1987